 4 A Midsummer Night’s Dream – Athens

-Named after Athena, goddess of wisdom and war in Greek mythology, Athens was the birthplace of Classical Greece and western civilisation.
+Named after Athena, goddess of wisdom and war in Greek mythology, Athens was the birthplace of Classical Greece and western civilization.
 It forms some of the setting for “A Midsummer Night’s Dream”.
 The play is a mixture of romance, fairy magic and comedy lowlife scenes, portraying events surrounding the marriage of the Duke of Athens and the Queen of the Amazons.
 It also includes the adventures of four young Athenian lovers and six amateur actors who are controlled and manipulated by fairies who live the forest outside of Athens where most of the play is set.

 Plenty to see here, the Acropolis is a World Heritage Site.